-Florence + The Machine announces new song ‘Call Me Cruella’
+Listen to Florence + The Machine's new song ‘Call Me Cruella’

-Florence + The Machine has announced a new original song, ‘Call Me Cruella’.
+Florence + The Machine has shared her new song ‘Call Me Cruella’ – you can hear it below.

 The track has been composed for the forthcoming new Disney film Cruella, which stars Emma Stone as the titular character and is set for release on May 28.